calciu/COVID19-LockdownFr/README.md

 ### dff\_emos\_41\_1.csv
+emos files contain five columns.
+The first is a list of emojis separated by ";", the second indicates the number of emojis per tweet.
+The other three indicate the minimum, average and maximum sentiment score (on a scale from -1 to 1)

 |     | emoji  | nemoji | min\_sentsc | mean\_sentsc | max\_sentsc |
 | --- | :----- | -----: | ----------: | -----------: | ----------: |